Ice table: sand is so last summer.

-Why would I actually put sand in my sand table?!
-Come on – that’s just so last summer (insert laugh cry emoji here).
+That’s just so last summer (insert laugh cry emoji here).
 Instead, turning it into an ice table sensory bin perfect for beating the heat.

-Ok so maybe I’m not as cool as I sound and maybe, actually, the origins of this activity are rooted in error.
+Okay, so maybe I’m not as cool as I sound and maybe, actually, the origins of this activity are rooted in error.
 As in, someone (wink wink) clogged the ice maker and the ice needed to be dumped.

-But I’m not about to let good ice go to waste, not when there are toddler’s who need activities.
+But I’m not about to let good ice go to waste, not when there are toddlers who need activities.

 - Sand table – this one is just perfect.
 Simple and perfect.